My research aims to develop robotic systems that achieve human-like intelligence and dexterity

 On the algorithm level, we prune and polarize the attention maps to have either denser or sparser patterns.

-We discover for the first time that both efficient DNNs and their lottery subnetworks can be identified from a supernet and propose
+We discover for the first time that both efficient DNNs and their lottery subnetworks can be identified

-a two-in-one training scheme with jointly architecture searching and parameter pruning to identify them.
+from a supernet and propose a two-in-one training scheme with jointly architecture searching and parameter pruning

 We propose a method that leverages human guidance for high DOF robot motion planning in partial observable